 First-person and third-person narratives each have their own strengths and weaknesses, but both change the angle of refraction from which we view the story.
 One need only think of Proust’s decision to abandon the third-person Jean Santeuil for the first-person À la Recherche, and, within that novel, the unique, disconcerting employment of third person narrative in Un Amour de Swann.
 In La Modification, Butor showed that a second-person narrative is also possible, as did Perec in Un Homme qui dort (1967), but where Perec uses “tu,” Butor uses the formal “vous.”
 With this device, Butor explains, “there is someone who is told their own story, told something about themselves they do not know, at least that they do not yet have language for”; such a narrative can “portray a true evolution of consciousness.”
 This is illustrated by a passage at the start of Chapter VIII of La Modification, where the character (named only once as Léon Delmont), but also by extension the reader, is undergoing a “reorganisation of your self-image and your life…gradually destroying your character, this change of emphasis and perspective, this rotation of facts and meanings” which will alter “your position in the sphere of human conduct.”
 The novel which Delmont buys for the journey is never read, or even looked at; it is without title or author, the tabula rasa which stands in for the person he is becoming.
 That new person must be brought to birth by a painful stripping away of sentimental and self-deceiving illusions.
 As Georges Raillard puts it, Delmont must be made to see that he is “in the process of constructing a novel” about his situation: the cliché bourgeois novel of the eternal triangle, in fact, which is exposed as a tissue of falsehoods by the novel in which he appears.

 The choice of narrative person determines the reader’s degree of identification with, or distance from, the characters, as well as affecting the organisation of space and time within the narrative: a third-person narrator is outside the sequence of events, but a first-person narrator is within it, and is more constrained by questions of plausibility.
 If we view the events through the eyes of a single character, there will be a gap between the narration of events as they occurred and a later re-interpretation of them in the light of their consequences, both of which need to be communicated to the reader; this is the time-lag which Butor explores in L’Emploi du temps by means of the diary form, in La Modification by the interplay between the past (memories), present (new appreciation of their significance) and future (alterations of intention in the light of this new awareness) in Delmont’s mind, and in Degrés by Vernier’s need to learn so much of the background to his work and that of his pupils that he falls constantly behind and never achieves his dream of total understanding of the class he teaches.
 Vernier’s psychological disorientation is pushed to the limit when, in Part II of the novel, he assumes the voice of his nephew Pierre, who “narrates” from “his” point of view, which is actually the invention of Vernier.
-Degrés is, in fact, a classic instance in which, “je” really is “un autre”—and we might note Butor’s comment on that famous formula in Improvisations sur Rimbaud (1989), which he takes to be prompted by Rimbaud’s conviction of being an oracular mouthpiece for forces greater than himself: “for the moment he counts for nothing.
+Degrés is, in fact, a classic instance in when, “je” really is “un autre”—and we might note Butor’s comment on that famous formula in Improvisations sur Rimbaud (1989), which he takes to be prompted by Rimbaud’s conviction of being an oracular mouthpiece for forces greater than himself: “for the moment he counts for nothing.
 The voice which speaks through his writings is not yet himself: ‘I’ am someone else, another person who must be sought” before a new era in poetry can come to pass.
 “That,” Butor concludes, “entails a gigantic task.”
 So Vernier (and Butor too?) undertakes a Herculean labour in pursuit of a vision of intellectual history which transcends the capacities of a single mind.

 Degrés presents a particularly subtle instance of pronominal shift, as Butor himself noted.
 The referents of “I,” “you,” “he,” and “us” vary depending on the narrative voice: thus, in Part I, Vernier is “je” and Eller “tu”; in Part II, supposedly narrated by Eller, the roles are reversed, while in Part III Jouret is “je,” Eller again “tu,” and Vernier “il,” as if he were dispossessed from his own narrative.
 Part III claims to be narrated by Jouret, and is commonly taken as such, but Butor explained, in an interview in 1960 to mark the novel’s publication, that in Part III “the first narrator [Vernier] makes one of his colleagues [Jouret] narrate, but during this third part the first narrator gives way to his colleague, so that at the end of the book it actually is the colleague, who finishes the story.”
 Thus, for most of Part III, “Jouret” is yet another persona of Vernier’s.
 Not for nothing are the last words of the novel “Qui parle?”
 To which the answer, according to Jean Roudaut in Michel Butor ou le livre futur (1964), is “C’est je, tu, et il, que chacun de nous constitue.”
 An autobiography such as Michel Leiris’ sequence La Règle du Jeu, about which Butor wrote in R1, probes that threefold self in a dialectic between the “I” as subject and the “I” as object, with the result that autobiography is transformed from a hermetically sealed record to a dynamic encounter, not just between the two “I”s but between author and reader, “more and more breaking the circle of his ‘me’ […] scraping away the surface of his ‘me’, he uncovers an ‘us.’”
 Had Butor written Les Jumeaux, pronominal ambiguity would doubtless have reached new heights.